mschipperheyn/yui3-gallery/src/gallery-msa-checkbox/README.md

 * This doesn't work in IE8
 * Since Ratchet is strongly based on CSS and Ratchet uses some fixed widths where it shouldn't, we currently don't support multilingual versions.
 We hope we can in the near future.
+* If the checkbox is modified by javascript, this will not automatically be reflected in the widget